Djnirds1984/SULIT-WIFI-by-AJC/README.md

     4. Update your `.env` file with the `new_secure_password`.
     5. Restart the application to apply the changes: `pm2 restart sulit-wifi`.

-### Error: `Failed to initialize GPIO pin ...
-EINVAL: invalid argument`
-This error occurs when the server starts, especially on Raspberry Pi.
-*   **Cause**: On recent versions of Raspberry Pi OS, the legacy `/sys/class/gpio` interface, which is required by the `onoff` library, is disabled by default.
-The operating system rejects the attempt to use the pin.
-*   **Solution**: You need to re-enable this interface.
-    1. Edit the boot configuration file:
-        ```bash
-        sudo nano /boot/config.txt
-        ```
-    2. Add the following line at the very bottom of the file:
-        ```
-        dtoverlay=gpio-sysfs
-        ```
-    3. Press `CTRL+X`, then `Y`, then `Enter` to save and exit.
-    4. Reboot your Raspberry Pi for the change to take effect:
-        ```bash
-        sudo reboot
-        ```
-    5. The server should now start without the GPIO error.

-### Error: `npm ERR! epoll@... install: node-gyp rebuild`
+### Error: `npm ERR! rpi-gpio@... install: node-gyp rebuild`
-This error occurs when installing the optional `onoff` dependency for the coin slot.
+This error occurs when installing the optional `rpi-gpio` dependency for the coin slot.
 *   **Cause**: Your system is missing the necessary C++ compiler and build tools.
 *   **Solution**: Install the `build-essential` package: `sudo apt-get install -y build-essential`, then run `npm install` again.
 *   **Alternative**: You can ignore this error.
 The application will run correctly, but the physical coin slot feature will be disabled.